sashi789/Walmart_Anlaysis_SQL/README.md

 ## Future Enhancements

 Possible extensions to this project:
-- Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
 - Additional data sources to enhance analysis depth.
 - Automation of the data pipeline for real-time data ingestion and analysis.